I am an Assistant Professor at the Mathematics Department of the Pontificia Universidad Catolica de Chile. Here is my Institutional website

 Here is the abstract of the project.

 It is possible to do a Master or a PhD Thesis within this project.
-Master Students can be offered some small compensation.

 Potential Postdocs are welcome for joint applications of a Fondecyt Postgrado grant within the fields of Spectral Theory, Probability or Dynamical Systems.